 Coder may sometimes fail to download extensions for your IDE if the remote extension marketplace URL is untrusted.
 This might happen for one of the following reasons:

 The following sections will show you how to correct these issues.

 To add certificates to your image and have them recognized by Coder:

 Set the NODE_EXTRA_CA_CERTS workspace variable to the file in the image that contains the certificates

 Add the following to your Dockerfile to ensure that Coder finds and uses your newly added certificates when making requests:

 COPY my-certs.crt /etc/ssl/certs/my-certs.crt ENV NODE_EXTRA_CA_CERTS /etc/ssl/certs/my-certs.crt

-You can add certificates at the system level so that any process that runs within the environment will use the certificates when making requests.
+You can add certificates at the system level so that any process that runs within the workspace will use the certificates when making requests.

 The specific process to add system-level certificates depends on the Linux distribution that you're using, but it is typically done by adding your certificates to your system's trusted CA repository.